 Wound cleansers are rinsing solutions used to remove foreign materials on a wound surface and its surrounding skin.

 Wound cleansers are a cost-effective means to promote wound healing and reduce the infection rate.
-However, routine cleansing may also remove products essential for wound healing, such as regenerating epithelium, growth factors and chemokines.
+However, routine cleansing may also remove products and tissues that are essential for wound healing, such as regenerating epithelium, growth factors, and chemokines.

 A cleanser should be used as the first step in every acute or chronic wound bed preparation.
 The cleansers are intended to remove foreign bodies and reduce the risk of infection.

 What should be considered when choosing a wound cleanser?

 In clinical practice, the decision on which cleansing agent to use has been largely based on local guidelines and personal preference.

 - Be non-cytotoxic

 - Not induce an immune response (be biocompatible)

 - Not induce bacterial resistance (see methicillin-resistant Staphylococcus aureus [MRSA])

 - Be non-sensitising